EndeavorDynamics/EndeavorDynamics/README.md

 - 👯 I’m looking to collaborate on **C++, Python or JavaScript projects**

-- 🤝 I’m looking for help with **Data science and ML / AI development**
+- 🤝 I’m looking for help with **data science and ML / AI development**

 - 💬 Ask me about **C++, JavaScript and web development**